nortikin/sverchok/docs/nodes/transforms/noise_displace.rst

 .. image:: https://raw.githubusercontent.com/vicdoval/sverchok/docs_images/images_for_docs/transforms/noise_displace/noise_displace_blender_sverchok_example_1.png

-Basic example
+Basic examples

 .. image:: https://raw.githubusercontent.com/vicdoval/sverchok/docs_images/images_for_docs/transforms/noise_displace/noise_displace_blender_sverchok_example_3.png

-The node offers three ways of matching the list lengths "Repeat Last", "Cycle" and "Match Short" in this example "Cycle" is used to alternate the noise matrix
+The node offers three ways of matching the list lengths "Repeat Last", "Cycle" and "Match Short" in this example "Cycle" is used to alternate the noise matrix.

 .. image:: https://raw.githubusercontent.com/vicdoval/sverchok/docs_images/images_for_docs/transforms/noise_displace/noise_displace_blender_sverchok_example_5.png

-In this example the scale output is used to blend with another oscillation texture
+In this example the scale output is used to blend with another oscillation texture.

 .. image:: https://raw.githubusercontent.com/vicdoval/sverchok/docs_images/images_for_docs/transforms/noise_displace/noise_displace_blender_sverchok_example_6.png

-The "Vector" Mode does not use vertex normals so it can be used just with vertices
+The "Vector" Mode does not use vertex normals so it can be used just with vertices.

 .. image:: https://raw.githubusercontent.com/vicdoval/sverchok/docs_images/images_for_docs/transforms/noise_displace/noise_displace_blender_sverchok_example_7.png

-The "Scale out" input can be used to mask the affected vertices
+The "Scale out" input can be used to mask the affected vertices.

 .. image:: https://raw.githubusercontent.com/vicdoval/sverchok/docs_images/images_for_docs/transforms/noise_displace/noise_displace_blender_sverchok_example_11.png

-You can create many different outputs from one set of vertices if you input multiple seeds :
+You can create many different outputs from one set of vertices if you input multiple seeds.

 For the Mathutils Noises: